Physicians Who Treat Breast Cancer

 In addition to breast cancer specialists, other medical professionals may be involved in your breast cancer treatment, including:

-- Patient (Nurse) Navigator - Helps newly diagnosed breast cancer patients with care coordination, symptom management, support and expertise to help get them through the journey.
-Our nurse navigator is an advanced practice oncology nurse who provides support and expertise to patients throughout the continuum of care.
+- Patient (Nurse) Navigator - Helps newly diagnosed breast cancer patients with care coordination, symptom management, support and education to help get them through the journey.
+Our navigator provides support and expertise to patients throughout the continuum of care.

 - Radiation Therapist – A professional who helps place you in the correct treatment position and interprets X-ray studies.